MalefactorIX/Damage-Processing-System/UwU/Combat Guidelines.md

     4c) Heavy Craft (Fleet): Up to 500HP.
     4d) All armored aircraft may not exceed a top speed of 40m/s.
 Unarmored is allowed up to 80m/s.

-5) No absurdly excessive weaponry may be used in any vehicle - this is harder to quantify, so you will be informed if you need to tone things back.
-Use infantry guidelines as a benchmark for compliance.
+5) No excessive weaponry may be used in any vehicle - Use infantry guidelines as a benchmark for compliance.

 6) All health systems must have an open and public github page for references.
 You must be able to provide the sourcecode for your health system.
 Private systems will not be permitted.

 7) All health systems must be at least 90% accurate regardless of region latency.
 Systems found to be throttling or repeatedly failing to take damage will be disallowed.
+Directional Armor is permitted provided all values add to 1 or more and the maxium resistance to any particular section does not exceed 50%.
+Inquire as needed.

-8) Maximum Combat Height for aerial vehicles is 1000m.
+8) Combat Height for aerial vehicles is between 800m and 1200m.
+Note: This will change later.

 9) Any explosive with a radius larger than 5m must deal partial damage.
 The lethal radius must be reduced by 1m per meter in excess of 5m.
 Maximum LBA damage must also be reduced by 10 per meter in excess of 5m.
     Easier to understand than it sounds: